Orleans, France

 Is there a lot of diversity?
 Are people in Orleans accepting of differences?

 "Orleans is a diverse city, with people of varying cultural, religious, racial and ethnic backgrounds living and co-existing peacefully.
 The city has seen a significant influx of migrants in recent years, increasing its diversity even further.
-People in Orleans are relatively tolerant and accepting of differences and there is a variety of cultural attractions and events for visitors to enjoy year-round," remarked one expat who made the move to Orleans, France.
+People in Orleans are relatively tolerant and accepting of differences and there is a variety of cultural attractions and events for visitors to enjoy year-round," commented one expat who made the move to Orleans, France.

 What are the schools in Orleans like?

 "Located in the centre of France and close to Paris, Orleans is home to several excellent international and bilingual schools.
 International School of Orléans is a top-ranked private IB World and bilingual school in the area, offering both Primary and Secondary School programmes in both French and English.
 Combining cutting-edge facilities like the Science Building and personalized learning to ensure “real success and engagement”, the School aims to “help young people fulfil their academic potential and develop a global mindset”.
 Another popular international educational institution in Orleans is the International School Of Orleans-La Source, offering the International Baccalaureate Middle Years Programme (MYP) and the International Baccalaureate Diploma Programme (IBDP).
 Combining a “multicultural and creative learning environment” with modern academic programmes and technology, International School Of Orleans-La Source has become a popular choice among both local and international students.
 Finally, Centrale Bilingue de St. Pierre de Blois is a top-notch bilingual school in Orléans, which offers French and English teaching, as well as extracurricular activities and technology courses.
-With excellent teachers and students from many different countries, Centrale Bilingue is one of the best language schools in the area, and has helped many students to hone their language skills and gain a competitive edge in the job market," said one parent with children at in Orleans, France.
+With excellent teachers and students from many different countries, Centrale Bilingue is one of the best language schools in the area, and has helped many students to hone their language skills and gain a competitive edge in the job market," explained one expat living in Orleans, France, France.

 What are the pros and cons of living in Orleans?